 I John 4:1 Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.

 I want you to notice the connection between "spirits" and "men."
 Test the spirits "because many false prophets [They are men.] have gone out into the world."

 I might add, at this point, even today the Jews do not confess that the Messiah came in the flesh.
 They are still looking for Him.

 I John 4:3 And every spirit that does not confess that Jesus Christ has come in the flesh is not of God.
-And this is the spirit of the Antichrist, which you have heard was coming, and is now already in the world.
+And this is the spirit of the Antichrist ["against Christ"], which you have heard was coming, and is now already in the world.

 I John 2:18 Little children, it is the last hour; and as you have heard that the Antichrist is coming, even now many antichrists have come, by which we know that it is the last hour.

-This may seem as though it is somewhat of a digression, but we have to understand where the misuse of mankind's power has come from and how this is going to be conquered.
+This may seem as though it is somewhat of a digression, but we have to understand where the misuse of mankind's power has come from and how this is going to be countered.

 We have already seen the connection here in I John 4:1 with things that are supernatural—in terms that they are not human—and that these supernatural beings, called spirits, are able to manifest themselves.
 I am not talking about visibly.
 They manifest their thinking, the way that they would teach, through human beings, called here false prophets.
 We know that very many of them have gone out into the world.

 John here is identifying the source of error.
 Remember, John was the one who about lost his temper there and was ready to wipe these people out in Luke 9.
 He is writing about something that he knows about firsthand, because he was the one who was rebuked when Jesus said, "You do not know what spirit you are of."